IG 7% interest offer: Boost your uninvested cash

-You can get 7.5% AER interest on your cash when you invest with IG, here's what you need to know about this doorbuster deal to start the new year..
+You can get 7% AER interest on your cash when you invest with IG, here's what you need to know about this doorbuster deal..

-Investing platform IG has an offer to help you kick off 2026 with some fireworks.
-New UK customers can get a whopping 7.5% interest on idle cash when you join the platform and make your first investment by 16 January.
+Investing platform IG has a brand new offer to help you March into spring.
+New UK customers can get a whopping 7% interest on idle cash when you join the platform using code INTEREST10 and invest at least £500 by 31 March.
 Read our “Need to knows” to find out the rest of the details.

 How much interest do I stand to make?